postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Private API Network" src="https://assets.postman.com/postman-docs/private-api-network-v8.jpg"/>

-If you log in and go to **Home** in the upper-left of Postman > click **Private API Network** in the left navigation bar.
+If you're logged in, go to **Home** in the upper-left of Postman, and click **Private API Network** in the left navigation bar.
 This will take you directly to your team's [Private API Network](https://www.postman.com/network/private).

 <img alt="Private API Network GIF" src="https://assets.postman.com/postman-docs/private-api-network-home-page-v8.gif"/>